-Trump Says He Didn't Call Places Like Africa And Haiti "Shitholes" After People Called Him A Racist
+Trump Claims He Didn't Call Africa And Haiti "Shitholes" But People Blasted Him As Racist

 "This isn't just a story about vulgar language, it's about opening the door to humanity's worst side," he said.

-In Botswana, the government summoned the US Ambassador to "express its displeasure" at the comments.
+The government of Haiti said in a statement it was “deeply shocked and outraged” by Trump’s remark — and called it “racist.”

-"The Botswana Government has also enquired from the US Government through the Ambassador to clarify if Botswana is regarded as a 'shithole' country given that there are Botswana nationals residing in the US, and also that some of Batswana may wish to visit the US," read a press release published on Friday.
+“These insulting and reprehensible statements in no way reflect the virtues of wisdom, restraint and discernment that must be cultivated by any high political authority,” the statement said, adding that Trump's remark “reflects a totally erroneous and racist view of the Haitian community and its contribution to the United States.”

-According to a source familiar with the meeting cited by CNN's Jake Tapper, Trump also made derogatory comments about Haitians, stating, "Haitians?
-Why do we need more Haitians?
-Take them out," — as in, take them out of the deal.
+In Botswana, the government summoned the US ambassador to "express its displeasure" at the comments.

-Trump tweeted later Friday morning that the only remarks he had made about Haiti were to say that it was a "poor and troubled country" and that he had a "wonderful relationship with Haitians."
-He added that he had never said they should be excluded from the deal.
+"The Botswana Government has also enquired from the US Government through the Ambassador to clarify if Botswana is regarded as a 'shithole' country given that there are Botswana nationals residing in the US, and also that some of Batswana [sic] may wish to visit the US," read a press release published on Friday.

 Trump Complained That People From "Shithole" Places — Like Africa And Haiti — Come To The US